 The high concentration of antioxidants and polyphenols from cucumber juice is another powerful tool for healing gut inflammation.
 Cucumber juice can help repair the leaky junctions lining our intestinal walls, so that undigested food matter doesn’t leak into our bloodstream (which, under unresolved circumstrances, would trigger body-wide inflammation).

 2. Reduces Cholesterol

 Cucumbers contain plant sterols which may help reduce LDL cholesterol levels (aka. the “bad” cholesterol; 2).
 Fibre helps to lower LDL cholesterol as well (3), and cucumbers (given you leave the skin on) are a great source of fibre (1.5g of fibre per one cucumber).
 In the intestine, fibre reduces the absorption of dietary cholesterol.
 Fibre also attaches itself to bile which is made of cholesterol and thus helps the body excrete extra cholesterol in bowel movements.

 Again, being high in fibre, the cucumber is extremely effective at aiding our digestive tract and can be used as a remedy for chronic constipation.
-The more fibrous your diet, the least likely you are to develop diseases of the intestinal tract such as IBS and colon cancer.
+If our guts aren’t eliminating properly, we’ll likely feel sick and bogged down (as well as at risk for developing certain disease down the line).

 Cucumbers contain B vitamins and electrolytes (such as potassium) that help nourish the nerves in our body, and decrease the likelihood of developing headaches.